 For purposes of this Affirmative Action Plan, six MAPE and one MMA employee have been combined under the job group entitled Professional/Technical, Sales, Administrative Support.
 This professional job group includes (308- computer operators, 337-bookkeepers, accounting, and auditing clerks, 305- supervisors, financial records processing).
 Included in this group are three agency auditors and one audit supervisor, two computer staff, and one accounting staff member.
 This professional job group is underutilized by two women.
-Based on our consideration of the anticipated turnover expected during the period 2001-2002, we would expect to correct the underutilization of one woman.
+It is possible that one staff person in this group may retire within the 2002-2004 period.
+Should that occur, we may be able to correct the underutilization by one woman in this group.